iccaving/icccsite/content/tour/yorkshire-2016-12-16.md

 ### Dome -> Battleaxe -> Boxhead

 It all started as a fairly normal Lost Johns' trip.
 We split into three teams.
 Crack centipede to Valhalla, Mental Monastery and deranged Dome.
 It started well.
 Larry, in my Dome team, had a broken helmet.
 Luckily we had 3 spares.
 In cave we found team mental hovering around the drop into Dome, having been sketched out by a climb down into the stream way and desperately hoping that the way on was in the roof traverse.

+{"Larry at the bottom of Lost Johns'" left}(JarvistFrost-20-LostJohns.jpg)

 Down, down, down.
 No problems.
 Followed by Jimmy Dubz (pretty pro at this point), Larry (suprisingly pro for a second caving trip), and DW (so pro it's ridiculous).
 At the split for Monastery, DW took the ropes to find team mental.
 I continued with J Dubz and L dog.
 We soon caught up with the back half of Centi-halla.
 Our groups merged and split and we ended up the Jarv, Perry, J Dubz, Larry and me at the bottom of Valhalla.
 I didn't even notice any rigging, Jarv was well ahead.
 I finally caught up at the final drop into the streamway that immediately joins the master cave.